Education

 Education In Nigeria: Quick Look At Nigerian Students Experience In School

+Nigeria’s education level is divided into three levels: primary, secondary, and tertiary.
 In Nigeria, the school calendar starts in September and ends in July of the following year.

 Read: History education and it objectives in Nigeria

-And it has been shown by researchers that academic-related stress can reduce academic achievement, decrease motivation, and the risk of school dropout.
+Not only the above, but loads of assignments given to a child of 3-5 years are worrisome.
+Researchers have shown that academic-related stress can reduce academic achievement, decrease motivation, and the risk of school dropout.

-Post-primary education in Nigeria has its contribution to the experience of every Nigerian student.
-In my view, one of the unforgettable experience every student passes through is when seeking for admission into tertiary institution.
+At the primary level, every child would have been birthed into academic-related stress.
+Post-primary education in Nigeria contributes to every Nigerian student’s experience.
+I believe one of the unforgettable experiences every student passes through is when seeking admission into a tertiary institution.

 Recommended: Problem of secondary education